 - Completion of degree requirements for B.S. degree in chemical, civil, electrical and computer, or mechanical engineering

 - Foreign language proficiency (through the advanced level)

 - An in-language internship abroad or a sufficiently immersive study abroad program

-- Introduction to International Politics Seminar (international affairs)
+- GOVT 102: Introduction to International Politics and IA 362: International Affairs Seminar

-- Some specific coursework in government, history, and international affairs
+- Some elective coursework in history, government, and international affairs

 Engineers with proficiency in a second (or third!) language and an understanding of foreign cultures are well prepared for engineering and technical positions overseas, or with American companies that have international branches.
 Students typically secure jobs or continue graduate study in their engineering field.